NikollasV/Nikollas/README.md

 About me

 - I am Nikollas Viana Policarpo, currently twenty years old, living in São Paulo, Brazil, South America.
+- I am attending information systems on my university, UNIP, and am on the third semester so far.
 - My current goals are finishing university, getting a job and also adding lots and lots of experience and knowledge to my portfolio.
 - My knowledges include, but are not limited to : HTML5, CSS3, PHP, GIT, Javascrip, Python, JAVA, Visual Basic, Scala and SQL.
 - I'm also certified at the Scrum and Agile frameworks, currently working on acquiring a Scrum Master certificate.